lisushka/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/workshop-1/Lab3.md

 ```
 ALB can take 5-10 mins to be in-service

 8. Take the ALB DNS name and pass it in as environment variable in the *likeservice-app.yaml* file.
 Again make sure all the other env variables are correct too.
+Also make sure your nolikeservice-app.yaml file also has the correct ECR ARN and correct DynamoDB name
 ```
+- name: mythical-mysfits-like
+          image: PUT_YOUR_LIKE_IMAGE_ECR_ARN
+-  env:
+            - name: DDB_TABLE_NAME
+              value: PUT_YOUR_DYNAMODB_TABLENAME
+            - name: AWS_DEFAULT_REGION
+              value: us-west-2
             - name: MONOLITH_URL
-  value: 07f66c03-default-mythicalm-761d-1925565151.us-west-2.elb.amazonaws.com (your ALB name would be different)
+              value: SAMPLE.us-west-2.elb.amazonaws.com (your ALB name would be different)

 ```
-**ALSO MAKE SURE YOUR DynamoDB table name and your ECR Repos are also pointing to the correct locations**
+**MAKE SURE YOUR DynamoDB table name and your ECR Repos are also pointing to the correct locations in both your likeservice-app.yaml and nolikeservice-app.yaml files**

 9. Now deploy both the "like" and "nolike" services.
 ```